stefanholek/gpgkeys/README.txt

 and keyrings from the command line.
 Its main UI feature is end-to-end TAB completion.

-It also serves as testbed for the development of the kmd_ and rl_ Python libraries.
+gpgkeys also serves as a testbed for the development of the kmd_ and rl_ Python libraries.

 .. _GnuPG: http://www.gnupg.org/